 Associate Professor Maryam Gusheh

-Maryam has an extensive teaching record in architectural design and history and theory.
-She is a versatile and enthusiastic postgraduate supervisor on topics concerned with the relationship between architecture, politics and identity.
-She welcomes research candidates from diverse backgrounds, encompassing traditional research and architectural practice, and is committed to an enjoyable and enriching graduate experience with ongoing satisfaction and vitality.
+Maryam has an extensive teaching record in architectural design, technology and history and theory.
+She is a versatile and enthusiastic postgraduate supervisor and welcomes research candidates from diverse backgrounds, encompassing traditional research and architectural practice.